siraat-ai/google-data-engineer-certification/data-engineering-foundations/03-key_technical_vocabulary_deep_notes.md

+## What is SaaS?

+### Definition
+SaaS (Software as a Service) is a cloud-based software delivery model where applications are hosted by a provider and accessed by users over the internet.

+### Key Characteristics
+- No local installation required
+- Subscription-based pricing model
+- Multi-tenant architecture (multiple customers share the same infrastructure)
+- Automatically scalable
+- Managed and maintained by the provider

+### Examples
+- E-commerce analytics platforms
+- CRM systems
+- Online accounting software
+- Project management tools

+### Why SaaS Generates Streaming Data
+SaaS platforms continuously generate user interaction data such as clicks, logins, transactions, and API calls.
+This makes streaming data pipelines essential for real-time analytics and monitoring.

+---

 # Key Technical Vocabulary – Deep Technical Notes

 This document explains core streaming and distributed system concepts in a technically accurate and practical way.